 Stormwater Management for Solar Farm Projects – Frequently Asked Questions

+The Minnesota Pollution Control Agency (MPCA) regulates stormwater management in Minnesota under the Federal Nation Discharge Elimination System (NPDES) program.
+The MPCA issues permits every year covering every type of construction project including solar panel installations.
+Several solar Industry stakeholders and other agencies have requested guidance to clarify how stormwater regulations apply to these types of projects.
+This document was prepared in collaboration between these organizations and the MPCA.

 Are solar panel farms considered impervious for the National Pollutant Discharge Elimination System (NPDES) Permit?

 Yes.
-Solar panel farms are considered 100% disconnected impervious.
-The NPDES Permit states that all new impervious surfaces must infiltrate a volume equal to 1 inch times the new impervious surface area.
-However, because solar panel farms are disconnected impervious, a volume credit can be gained, resulting in a reduced total infiltration volume requirement.
+Solar panels, roads and gravel surfaces are impervious.
+The NPDES Permit states that a certain volume of stormwater, based on the amount of impervious, must be treated prior to runoff.
+However, the solar panels themselves are considered a disconnected impervious surfaces.
+The MPCA allows a volume credit for disconnected impervious surfaces to reduce the amount of stormwater that must be treated.

 What makes disconnected impervious different from connected impervious?

 A road is an example of a typical connected impervious surface.
-Runoff flows along the impervious surface of the road until it reaches an outlet.
+Runoff flows along the impervious surface of the road until it reaches an inlet.
 Although the surface of solar panels is considered to be impervious, the solar panel farm as a whole qualifies as disconnected impervious because a) there is pervious surface between each panel, and b) there is pervious surface beneath each panel.
 As rainfall drips off the solar panel’s surface, some of it will be infiltrated into the pervious surfaces before it reaches more panels or other impervious surfaces such as paths or roads.
 The MPCA solar panel calculator is an excel spreadsheet that quantifies the benefit of the solar panels acting as a disconnected impervious.
 More information on the methodology and the calculator can be found in the Minnesota Stormwater Manual: http://stormwater.pca.state.mn.us/index.php/Main_Page.

 How did the MPCA develop the solar farm excel spreadsheet calculator?